2022 Russian mobilization: Exodus of Russians

+Russian independent media outlet Mediazona reported that military courts have received thousands of AWOL cases since Russia's 2022 mobilization.
+As of 2024, France was the only EU country accepting Russian deserters without a passport and allowing them to apply for asylum.

 Protests

 The Vesna movement called for wide-ranging protest action.
 The action called "No mogilization (grave-ization)" was scheduled for the evening of 21 September.

 Protests against the mobilization for the war with Ukraine occurred throughout Russia.
 Protesters in Moscow chanted the slogan "Putin to the trenches!"
 As of 22:00 Moscow time on 21 September, more than 1,233 people had already been detained in 38 cities.
 Moscow police intelligence received that the detained men were handed summons to the military registration and enlistment office.
 Peskov noted that the delivery of subpoenas to detainees did not contradict the law.
 In Sokolinaya Gora, a detainee was threatened with a criminal case and 10-year prison sentence for refusing to receive a summons.
 The Moscow prosecutor's office warned organizing or participating in anti-war protests could lead to up to 15 years in prison.

 In Grozny several dozen women tried to hold a protest rally against mobilization.
 All of them were detained.

 On 22 September, in Babayurt, Republic of Dagestan, the federal highway was blocked at the exit from the village.
 A group of villagers gathered near the local military registration and enlistment office, where there was a clash between them and a government employee.

 On 24 September, anti-mobilization rallies organized by Vesna took place in many Russian cities.
 The rallies were marked by mass detentions not only of protesters, but also of ordinary passers-by.
 According to OVD-Info, more than 750 people were detained by 22:30 Moscow Time.